cbaggers/cepl/docs/007 - Buffers.md

 # Buffers

 Most people can safely skip this chapter.
-It is only relevent if you really want to understand how jungl allocates `buffer objects`.
+It is only relevent if you really want to understand how cepl allocates `buffer objects`.

 This chapter will be more of an api-reference than a guide, if you want to use this then you already know what you are doing